 New technology and scientific advancements will improve observations for weather forecasting and provide new ocean and atmospheric measurements.
 GeoXO will provide real-time, high-resolution visible and infrared imagery for monitoring Earth’s weather, oceans, and environment.
 Data from GeoXO will contribute to weather forecast models and drive short-term weather forecasts and severe weather warnings.
 GeoXO will also provide advanced detection and monitoring of environmental hazards like wildfires, smoke, dust, volcanic ash, drought, and flooding.

 Additional observations are recommended to address our changing planet and evolving user needs.
-NOAA plans to incorporate day/night visible imagery, infrared sounding, atmospheric composition, and ocean color, as well as an improved lightning mapper in the GeoXO system, pending program approval.
+NOAA plans to incorporate day/night visible imagery, infrared sounding, atmospheric composition, and ocean color, as well as an improved lightning mapper in the GeoXO system, pending final program approval.
 These observations will provide vital data to complement those from NOAA’s partners in Europe and Asia, building a critical global observing system.

 User Needs Inform GeoXO Capabilities